cmod/ahab/README.md

 ### Ahab! ###

-This template is simple.
-Really, *really* simple.
-But you know what?
-I poked around quite a bit and didn't find any other super-simple baseline .mobi templates.
-So here ya go.
+Super-simple baseline .mobi templates.
+Here ya go.

 It's also meant to be a bit geeky.
 It's for those of us who like to hand-code websites.
 Who want to know what's going on under the hood.
 Who are obsessive